DevMountain/react-5-afternoon/README.md

 * Create a function called reducer and pass it `state` equal to `initialState` and an `action`.
 * At the bottom of the file `export default reducer`.
 This reducer will take place in actually manipulating state once we put some cases in it.
 * Above the reducer we're going to make two const's, one called `UPDATE_LOAN_TYPE ` set equal to a string `"UPDATE_LOAN_TYPE "`, the other called `UPDATE_PROPERTY_TYPE ` set equal to a string `"UPDATE_PROPERTY_TYPE "`.
-    * We do this because react will throw an error if a variable is misspelled, but not if a string is misspelled.
+    * When we make a case, it takes a type of string.
+So we save those strings into consts.
+We do this because react will throw an error if a variable is misspelled, but not if a string is misspelled.
+It helps us to be more efficient.
 * Now let's set up the `action` that will connect to the `reducer`:
-    * `Actions` will be exported functions, below the reducer function, export a function called `updateLoanType`, pass it `loanType`.
+    * `Actions` will be exported functions, below the reducer function.
     * All of our `actions` will return an object with a `type` and `payload`.
+* Export a function called `updateLoanType`, pass it `loanType`.
-    * Return and object with `type: UPDATE_LOAN_TYPE` and `payload: loanType`. `UPDATE_LOAN_TYPE` is equal to the string in that const we set before, `loanType` is a parameter in the function that serves as what we want to actually change on state.
+    * Inside of `updateLoanType`, return an object with `type: UPDATE_LOAN_TYPE` and `payload: loanType`. `UPDATE_LOAN_TYPE` is equal to the string in that const we set before, `loanType` is a parameter in the function that serves as what we want to actually change on state.
+* Export another function called `updatePropertyType`.
+    * Return an object with `type: UPDATE_PROPERTY_TYPE` and `payload: property`. `UPDATE_PROPERTY_TYPE` is equal to the string in that const we set before, `property` is a parameter in the function that serves as what we want to actually change on state.

-* The action needs a reducer now that will change the state.
+The action needs a reducer now that will change the state.
 Inside of the reducer function, create a switch statement, passing it action.type as a parameter.

 * The action parameter in our reducer function is equal to the object our actions return, which is why we pass the switch statement action.type.

 * Create a `case` with `UPDATE_LOAN_TYPE`, enter down and tab in once, return `Object.assign({}, state, {loanType: action.payload})`
 * Create another `case` with `UPDATE_PROPERTY_TYPE`, enter down and tab in once, return `Object.assign({}, state, {propertyType: action.payload})`
     * Object.assign is used to copy values from an original source, the first parameter is curly brackets, showing that we want to make a `new` object, the second parameter is state, which is the object we want to copy all the values of, and the third parameter targets the specific property and it's value that we want to change on this new version of state.